 - Fear of the unknown - what is happening at the other home

-- Fear of being replaced by another woman in the father's life
+- Fear of being replaced by another partner in the father's life

-- Fear of child choosing to live with the other parent
+- Fear of the child choosing to live with the other parent

 - Behavioral issues from the child